vmicelli/dbbenchmark/README.txt

 BenchmarkManager is a generic class with the logic to execute tests and print test results.
-This class is extended by DbBenchmarkManager which performs the needed initialization (creation of test table and Tester classes which will actually exec the tests).
+This class is extended by DbBenchmarkManager which performs the needed initialization (creates the test table and adds Tester classes which will actually exec the tests).

 BenchmarkManager classes have a set of "tester" classes and iterate over them